PapyRGB/Griffith-Group-Project/tests/model_evaluation/results.md

 ## Question 7: How do I defer a module at Griffith?

 **RAG Answer:**
-Based on the provided documents, there is no information about how to defer a module at Griffith College.
-Please consult directly with your academic support services for that information.
+I'm sorry, I do not have enough information to answer that question based on the provided documents.

 **Evaluation (automatic):**
-Inorrect.
-The student appears not have used any of the information provided from either document.
+Incorrect.
+The response should indicate that the information is not provided in the documents, not that there is not enough information to answer.

 **Human Evaluation**
 _Keep one of the following:_